4 Best Bangkok Floating Markets (Plus a Free Shuttle Most Tourists Miss)

 Food Highlights

-Look for the older lady selling fish cakes near the end of the food section.
-They’re some of the best we’ve tried in Bangkok.
-There is a man barbequing chicken and meats just up from the boat drop off point.
-These are definitely a good lunch option!
-The Kanon Pakkaad (traditional Thai sweets) are worth hunting down too.
+Look for the older lady selling fish cakes near the end of the food section — some of the best we’ve tried in Bangkok.
+There’s a man barbecuing chicken and meats just up from the boat drop-off point, good for lunch.
+Hunt down the Kanom Pakkaad (traditional Thai sweets) too.

 Approaching Wat Saphan by boat – consider this scenic route from Khlong Lat Mayom (100฿)